 The opportunity to be a Fulbright English Teaching Assistant was made possible thanks to the hard work, passion, dedication, and love of many individuals.
 I am grateful for the overwhelming support I have received.
 Please do not hesitate to reach out with questions, comments, and travel inquiries; I would love nothing more than to share about what I have experienced.

 Note: This is not an official Fulbright Program website.
-The views expressed on this site are entirely that of its author and do not represent the views of the Fulbright Program, the U.S. Department of State, or any of its partner organizations.
+The views expressed on this site are entirely that of its author and do not necessarily represent the views of the Fulbright Program, the U.S. Department of State, or any of its partner organizations, or my current employer.

 This week marks the one year anniversary of my departure for Uruguay, and while I’m tempted to say that my time in Uruguay flew by, when I really stop and reflect upon the experience, the moments add up quickly.
 Click here to keep reading!